Yes, Probation Might Be Possible For Your Case

 In some cases, the probation officer will be allowed to come to your home, and they do not have to schedule or notify you of those visits in advance.
 You may be required to see your probation officer at their department location and/or contact them via phone.
 If an officer has reason to suspect you have illegal substances in your home, they might be able to search your home without a warrant.

 Probation is one way to remain in your home, with your family, and at your job, but you need to get it in place and follow all the rules and requirements.
-If you are confused at all about probation or the possibility of it in your case, talk to your criminal defense lawyer in Denver, CO.
+If you are confused at all about probation or the possibility of it in your case, talk to your lawyer in Denver, CO.

 Thanks to Richard J. Banta, PC for their insight into criminal law and probation.